olivierfriard/boris_app_docs/index.rst

-2) Transfer your project from BORIS Desktop to BORIS App user guide
+2) Transfer your project from BORIS Desktop to BORIS App

 * Launch **BORIS Desktop**